Gumnos/MakeSSG/README.md

 This will create a `posts` directory and an `output` directory.

+It also creates a sample `hello.md` post as a starting-point.

+Once you have posts, simply invoke `make` to generate the output.

 Create either raw HTML post content (`.html`) or Markdown (`.md`).

 To create Markdown, you'll need